babylonhealth/ios-playbook/Cookbook/Technical-Documents/External-libraries.md

 	pod 'SnowplowTracker', '~> 1.1'
 ```

-If the framework is specific to particuar apps then add it the relevant targets only.
+If the framework is specific to particular apps then add it the relevant targets only.
 Below is the example of `Appboy-iOS-SDK` framework included in the Babylon app.
 ```ruby
 	target 'Babylon'  do